projectaki/portfolio/src/blog/project-setup.md

 ### Pre-commit hook

 The following snippet is a pre-commit hook using Husky.
 The important part is the `npx lint-staged` command.
-This is a script from the
+This is a command to run linting on staged files, but it can be a script from the `package.json` file.
-`package.json` file.
 This can be any user defined script, which will run as a pre-commit event.

 ```bash
 #!/bin/sh